iPaulPro/scaffold-lens/README.md

    ```
 ---

+## Using your own contracts

+If you want to use your own contracts there are a few simple steps.

+1. Replace the `AccountVerificationAction.sol` and/or `FollowingOnlyPostRule.sol` contracts in `/packages/hardhat/contracts` with your own.
+2. Update the script(s) in `/packages/hardhat/deploy` to deploy your contract(s) instead of the sample contracts.
+3. Change the tag in the `deploy:testnet` script in `/packages/hardhat/package.json` to the tag(s) of your contract(s).

 ## Deploying to Lens Chain (Mainnet)

 To deploy your contracts to Lens Chain, you will need to follow similar steps as for the testnet, but with a few adjustments: